guyroutledge/atozcss/_posts/2014-07-01-media-queries.md

 * tty
 * tv

-The only two media types I tend to use are `print` and `screen` which is a bit of a catch-all for any screen-based device including mobile, tv and projection of a computer monitor.
+The only two media types I use are `print` and `screen`, which is a bit of a catch-all for any screen-based device including mobile devices, tv and projection.

 ### Device Queries